Ircam-WAM/improtech-website/pages/ProgramNote_Concert1.md

 *Just Her - Jester - Gesture*
 For augmented kalimba (played by Lisa Chen) and live electronics

-**Raphael Imbert, Benjamin Lévy**
+**Raphael Imbert, Benjamin Lévy, Mourad Benhammou**
 *A.I.
 Swing*
-Saxophones, OMax 5 computer system
+Saxophones, OMax 5 computer system, Drums

 **Dimitri Vassilakis with the students from the University of Athens**
 *Guests : Anastasia Georgaki, Raphael Imbert and Benjamin Lévy*